Early Years Foundation Stage (EYFS)

 This covers the areas that develop understanding of number, measurement, patterns and shapes through practical activities.

-Understanding the World This gives opportunities for all children to explore and find out about their environment and people and places that have a significance for them.
+This gives opportunities for all children to explore and find out about their environment and people and places that have a significance for them.
 There area a variety of pursuits to stimulate curiosity and observation.

 Expressive Arts & Design